VoskuilMD/GSA-1/Protocols/GSA-redo.md

 11. Filter, annotate and merge imputed VCFs
 ---------------------------

-We will now filter the results based on INFO score (> 0.3) and MAF (>0.001).
+We will now filter the results based on INFO score (> 0.4) and MAF (>0.001).
 We make use of the scripts provided by Raul: filterAndAnnotateMichigan_GRCh37.sh.sh   / filterAndAnnotateMichigan.job  / michiganReheading.R.

 ```
 # Adjust the .sh script with the desired directories.
 Adjust the .job script with the desired tresholds for filtering and the location of the .R script.
 Make sure you have one folder per chromosome as the input: see example in /Tools folder
 As annotation file make sure you have the GRCh37 build: "/groups/umcg-weersma/tmp04/Michiel/GSA-redo/imputation/annotation/00-All.vcf.gz"
+# Actually using this script I filter for INFO >0.3 but later we do > 0.4

 bash filterAndAnnotateMichigan.sh